nodejs/node/doc/api/module.md

 This method only affects the current Node.js instance.
-To enable it in child worker threads, either call this method in child worker threads too, or set the `process.env.NODE_COMPILE_CACHE` value to compile cache directory so the behavior can be inheritend into the child workers.
+To enable it in child worker threads, either call this method in child worker threads too, or set the `process.env.NODE_COMPILE_CACHE` value to compile cache directory so the behavior can be inherited into the child workers.
 The directory can be obtained either from the `directory` field returned by this method, or with [`module.getCompileCacheDir()`][].

 #### Module compile cache